 DayTripper is supported by it’s audience.
 When you purchase though links on our site, we may earn a small commission.
 It doesn’t cost you anything additional.
 I never promote things I haven’t vetted myself.

-The Minnesota State Park Passport Program is great for those that love to explore but maybe need a reason to go see them all!
+The MN State Park Passport Program is great for those that love to explore but maybe need a reason to go see them all!
 As you travel to each park, stop by the main office and get your passport stamped.
-The passport costs $14.95 and can be picked up at most of the parks or at the DNR License Center in 500 Lafayette Road, St. Paul.
+The passport costs $14.95 and can be purchased at most of the parks or at the DNR License Center at 500 Lafayette Road, St. Paul.